Overview of Broken Arrow Campground

 Roads and camping pads are asphalt (not gravel)

 This lovely campground in the Diamond Lake Recreation Area is one of three NF campgrounds around Diamond Lake.
 The other two, Thielsen View and Diamond Lake, are right on the lake.
 Broken Arrow CG is just off the lake but the South Shore Picnic Area, with a swimming beach and boat ramp, is right around the corner.
-It’s only five miles to the north entrance to Glacier National Park, making it the perfect spot to explore the park and the area.
+It’s only five miles to the north entrance to Crater Lake National Park, making it the perfect spot to explore the park and the area.